sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/04_java/java.md

 | `"command"` | The actual command to execute (`java`). |
 | `"parameters"` | Specifies command line arguments. |

-*Note that the definition must be a valid JSON file (you should either use forward slash or escape the backslash).*
+*Note that the definition must be a valid JSON file (you should either use a forward slash or escape the backslash).*

 *To be able to start Glue42 Java on a **dual core** machine, you have to pass the `-Dglue.gateway.ws.max-pool-size=3` parameter to the JVM by adding it to the `"parameters"` property described above.*